Ninouchkaia/portfolio/CV/02_Postdoc_CONICET/paxdb/README.md

 > **Amino Acid Metabolism Conflicts with Protein Diversity.**
 > *Molecular Biology and Evolution*, 2014.
 DOI:10.1093/molbev/msu228

-The goal is to reproduce, in a modern and readable way, the main steps of my original scripts:
+The goal is to reproduce the main steps of the project :

 - parsing FASTA proteomes for multiple organisms
 - mapping PaxDB protein abundance data to sequences